immigration

 In other words, Bligh was stating unapologetically that the Queensland economy was not being run to meet the needs of Queensland's existing population, rather that it was necessary to keep importing more and more people in order to keep existing Queenslanders employed.
 Evidently, she had never paused to reflect on how those new Queenslanders would, in turn, gain employment.
 One could only conclude than even more people would have to be imported in order to provide further employment opportunities for the new arrivals.
 In turn, those newer arrivals would would require yet more even newer arrivals.

 In the meantime Queensland's existing population would be made to pay ever more for its basic sevices such as water water as Goverenments would find it necessary to depend upon energy-intensive technologically complex alternatives such as desalination and sewage recycling to provide the necessary water.
-Communities such as that in the and at are to be face destruction as more dams were built in order to store the necessary water.
+Communities such as that in the Mary River Valley and at Wyaralong are to be face destruction as more dams were built in order to store the necessary water.

 Clearly this stituation is unsustainable in the long term.
 The longer it is allowed to persist, the more difficult it will be for Queenslanders to cope in future with environmental crises, both global and localised, and looming shortages of natural resources.
 The sooner this cycle is broken the better.